Low-Mileage Car Insurance

 Calculate Your Current Annual Mileage

 Set your car's odometer to zero and wait one week.
-After one week, take note of the number of miles you've driven.
-Multiply that figure by 52 to get an idea of your annual mileage.
-For more accuracy, you can also review maintenance records from the past year and compare odometer readings to calculate your actual annual driving distance.
+After one week, note the miles you've driven.
+Multiply that figure by 52 to estimate your annual mileage.
+For more accuracy, review maintenance records from the past year and compare odometer readings.

 2. 2